parita-akoliya/parita-akoliya/README.md

 ## 🌟 About Me

-I am a passionate Frontend Developer with over 6 years of experience in building user-centric and scalable applications using **React**, **Angular**, and **JavaScript**.
+I am a passionate Frontend Developer with over 6 years of experience in building user-centric and scalable applications using **React**, **Angular**, **Typescript** and **JavaScript**.
 My goal is to create intuitive user interfaces that enhance user experience and engagement.

 ---